 5-year variable-rate loans

 The average is specifically for borrowers with credit scores of at least 720.
-Better rates are available for people with excellent credit.
+Lower rates are available for people with exceptional credit, of 780 or higher.

-Keep in mind that variable rates fluctuate based on market conditions, meaning borrowers can end up paying more later on.
+Keep in mind that variable rates can fluctuate based on market conditions, meaning a borrower could wind up with a higher rate before the loan's five-year term is up.

 10-year fixed-rate loans

-A 10-year loan will also offer significantly more manageable monthly payments than a five-year, though you’ll spend more money overall by the time your debt is paid.
+A 10-year loan also will offer more affordable monthly payments than a five-year, though you’ll spend far more money on interest by the time your debt is paid off.

 How to secure the best refi rate

-If you have a federal student loan, make sure you know what you’re giving up before jumping into a refi.
+If you have a federal student loan, make sure you know what you may be giving up before you go jumping into a refi.

-Switching from a federal loan to a private one will make you ineligible for the kind of government support some borrowers have enjoyed during the pandemic, including payment freezes, interest waivers and even loan forgiveness.
+Switching from a government loan to a refinance loan — offered only by banks and other private lenders — will make you ineligible for the kind of government support some borrowers have enjoyed during the pandemic, including payment freezes, interest waivers and even loan forgiveness.

-But if you already have a private loan, or you’re happy with the tradeoff, refinancing to a significantly lower rate can make a massive difference in your budget.
-Here are some tips to help you snag the best rate possible:
+But if you’re OK with that tradeoff, or if you already have a private loan, refinancing to a cheaper rate could make a huge difference in your payments.

 Consider a co-signer.
-If your credit score isn’t good enough to qualify for a better rate, you can ask a friend or family member with good credit whether they’re willing to co-sign your loan.
-Be careful — whoever co-signs will be on the hook for your payments if you can’t afford to pay.
+If your credit score is 200 points south of where it should be, you may need to ask a friend or family member with good credit whether they'd be willing to co-sign your loan, to help you land a better rate.
+But be careful, because your co-signer will be responsible for making your payments if you ever become unable.

 Compare your options.
-The student loan world is vast, with dozens and dozens of lenders.
+The student loans universe is vast, made up of dozens and dozens of lenders.
 The only way to know you’re getting a good deal is to shop around.
-Different lenders will weigh the factors in your application differently, so always get multiple quotes before clicking apply.
-You may want to check out Credible to compare student loan refinancing rates from up to 13 lenders without affecting your credit score.
+Different lenders are bound to weigh your application differently, so always get multiple rate quotes and size them up side by side before you click "Apply."